victor95pc/jest-react-hooks-mock/README.md

       // render components always inside the callback! shallow(<YOUR_COMPONENT />)

-      // You can call the setters in the callback, it will also trigger the component to rerender setTestState('change')
+      // You can call the dispatchers in the callback, it will also trigger the component to rerender setTestState('change')

       // states are saved in the "states" field on your Component, so now you read them